If you’re 18 years or older…

 …many endocrinologists only ask that you are currently seeing a therapist in order to start working with you.

 Many adolescents don’t start on cross-sex hormones, but begin first on puberty blockers.
-(You can read more about puberty blockers here).
-This is a discussion between you and your doctor.
+Starting them is a discussion between you and your pediatrician or endocrinologist.

 If you don’t already have a referral, your therapist can provide you a list with endocrinologists who work with transgender issues.
-There are multiple doctors who work with transgender adolescents, including WNCCHS.
+There are multiple doctors who work with transgender adolescents, including WNCCHS in North Carolina and the Kind Clinic in Texas.

 While support for adults starting HRT isn’t required, it’s often helpful to have a clinician help guide you through the different steps.
 Starting your physical transition can be scary, intimidating, and exhilarating all at the same time, and you don’t have to go through it by yourself.

-If you or a family member would like some support during gender transition, you can schedule a time to talk here.
+If you or a family member would like some support during gender transition, you can schedule a time to talk with a gender therapist.